 The qualifying format for the Kramer Cup will include heat races (draw for starting positions) and a B-main.
 The winner of the 30-lap feature will receive a custom pink trophy cup to commemorate the victory.

-Mark Smith of Sunbury won the inaugural Kramer Cup in 2014 and took the victory again in 2016.
-Robbie Stillwaggon scored the prestigious win in 2015.
+Mark Smith of Sunbury won the inaugural Kramer Cup in 2014 and took victories again in 2016 and 2017.
+Robbie Stillwaggon of Burlington, N.J., scored the prestigious win in 2015.

 Members of the Williamson family are expected to be in attendance with one of the Pink Panther No. 73 sprint cars on display at the track.
 Race fans and teams are invited to wear pink apparel to honor the memory of Williamson.